 The definition -- and thus the regulation -- could also affect how the cryptocurrency performs in the market within the said jurisdiction.
 Many cryptocurrencies launch ICOs without even considering whether or not they fall within such definition.

 For now, most cryptocurrencies are not being regulated either because of lack of legal frameworks relating to their use in various countries or because they do not qualify as securities within the definition of the authorities such as SEC, or due to both factors coming into play.
 However, some can actually qualify the definition as securities.

-The demand for cryptocurrencies has pushed most of the leading global economies to have a favorable regulation for cryptocurrecnies.
-According to a research by Blackmoon Crypto that surveyed 60 states on July this year, sixty three percent of countries have favorable or most favorable regulation of cryptocurrencies.
+The demand for cryptocurrencies has pushed most of the leading global economies to have a favorable regulation for cryptocurrencies.
+According to research by Blackmoon Crypto that surveyed 60 states in July this year, sixty-three percent of countries have favorable or most favorable regulation of cryptocurrencies.

 These conditions are established in the Howey Test, a means created by the United States Supreme Court sometimes back to determine whether a transaction can be termed as an "investment contract" or not.

 SEC used the Howey test in their recent investigation of the DAO coin's ICO that took place in the first half of 2016.
 DAO raised the US$150 million worth of ether coins from 11,000 investors during the ICO period but was hacked afterwards where hackers used a flaw in DAO's code, despite a earlier security analysis audit by some of the world's leading security firms that revealed there was no problem with its security systems.